xnhp/vanted-wiki/Transactions.md

 ### Creating a transaction

 To create a transaction you need to tell a listener manager, that you are going to initiate a new transaction.
-This manager is always present in the `graph` object, that is made available during the `attach()` lifecycle. (see [Algorithm Development](DevelopAlgorithm.md))
+This manager is always present in the `graph` object, that is made available during the `attach()` lifecycle. (see [[Algorithm Development|DevelopAlgorithm]])

 ```java
 ...